max-leuthaeuser/CPSTextInterpreter/README.rst

 The following is assumed to be installed on the machine you want to run
 CPSTextInterpreter:

-- A Java runtime environment (JRE) or SDK 1.7 or above. (needs to be in the PATH)
+- A Java runtime environment (JRE) or SDK 1.7 or above.

 Part IV.
 Contributing to CPSTextInterpreter
 --------------------------------------------------------------------------------

-If you wish to contribute, you can find all of the necessary information here on GitHub (see the projects wiki, coming soon)
+If you wish to contribute, you can find all of the necessary information here on GitHub.

 Part V. Publications